 Description: This is a prequel to Ao no Exorcist, basically.
 As complete and extensive as I am able to write it.
 It follows a young Fujimoto Shiro on his journey through life, and in particular his life as a friend of the notorious puppet-master Mephisto Pheles.
 As the fic progresses it will gradually grow into the canon plot, and hopefully do it seamlessly enough that you find yourself sitting at the first chapter in the manga with no real idea how you got there, but a feeling that what you've read actually could have happened.

-And if I haven't put you off already with a lengthy author note like this, I hope you will enjoy reading The End of the Beginning. =)
+If I haven't put you off already with a lengthy author note like this, I hope you will enjoy reading The End of the Beginning. =)

 Also, I don't own or profit from any of what Kazue Kato has created.